By Amy Caldwell

 Has your dog's vet told you it's time for your dog's annual fecal test?
 Did you ever wonder why the vet asks you to do this every year?
 Do you even know what he tests your pup's poop for?
-One thing you can count on is that your vet does not enjoy this part of his job.
-However, a fecal exam is a very important part your four-legged friend's annual physical, just as much as a blood test is part of yours.
+A fecal exam is a very important part of your four-legged friend's annual physical, just as much as a blood test is part of yours.
 The reality is that the vet uses the stool sample to check for a variety of intestinal parasites, some of which can be transferred to humans.

 Your vet asks you for a poop sample from your pup in order to detect a range of microscopic gastrointestinal parasites that may cause serious illnesses in your dog.
 Among the most common parasites that he might find include coccidia, Giardia, hookworms, roundworms, tapeworms, and whipworms.
 The biggest problem with internal parasites is that, unlike fleas and ticks that live on the outside of your dog's body, these all live in your dog's gastrointestinal tract where they cannot be seen by the naked eye.
 The only way for your vet to detect them is to conduct a fecal examination.